whamcloud/Online-Help/docs/Monitoring_lustre_fs_4_0.md

 ## Check file systems status

-The file systems Status light ![md_Graphics/status_light.png][f4.1] provides a quick glance of the status and health of the all file systems managed by Intel® Manager for Lustre* software.
+The file systems Status light ![md_Graphics/status_light.png][f4.1] provides a quick glance of the status and health of the all file systems managed by Manager for Lustre\* software.
 This indicator is located along the top banner of the manager GUI.
 The indicator reflects the worst-case condition.
 For example, and Error message for any file system will always display a red Status light.
 Click **Status** to open the Status window and learn more about status.

 - A green Status light ![md_Graphics/status_light.png][f4.1] indicates that all is normal.
 No errors or warnings have been received.
 The file system is operating normally.
 - A yellow Status light ![md_Graphics/yellow_status.png][f4.2] indicates that one or more warning alerts have been received.
 The file system may be operating in a degraded mode, for example a target has failed over, so performance may be degraded.